-There has been substantial recent interest in prophet inequalities and secretary problems in theoretical computer science.
-Initial interest arose from strong connections to online mechanism design and posted price mechanisms for revenue maximization [29, 12] (see [30, 13] for surveys on Bayesian mechanism design).
-Subsequent work explored several different variants including prophet inequality and secretary problems in more general settings.
-Of particular interest to us is the setting where multiple variables/items from X_1, X_2, \dots, X_n can be chosen such that the chosen items are feasible in some combinatorial constraint family.
-Two important examples are choosing k items for some integer $k \geq 1$ [4] and a further generalization where the items chosen are independent in a matroid [33].
+There has been substantial recent interest in prophet inequalities in theoretical computer science, due to their strong connections to online mechanism design [22,9] (see [23,10] for surveys on Bayesian mechanism design).
+Subsequent work explored prophet inequality problems in more general settings.
+Of particular interest to us is the setting where multiple variables/items from $X_1, X_2, \dots, X_n$ can be chosen such that the chosen items are feasible in some combinatorial constraint family.
+Two important examples are choosing $k$ items for some integer $k \geq 1$ [4] and a further generalization where the items chosen are independent in a matroid [26].
 These generalizations had several motivations including algorithmic game theory, combinatorial optimization, stochastic optimization, and online algorithms.
-A rich body of work has emerged with several elegant and useful results.
-We refer the reader to surveys on prophet inequalities by Lucier [35] and Correa et al. [15], a survey by Dinitz on the secretary problem [16] and by Gupta and Singla generally on random-order models [28], for several pointers to the extensive literature on these problems and related topics.
+We refer the reader to surveys on prophet inequalities by Lucier [28] and Correa et al. [12] for several pointers to the extensive literature on these problems and related topics.

-Combinatorial Prophet Inequalities: Prophet inequalities and secretary problems were mostly studied with modular/additive objective functions, by which we mean that the total value of a subset S of variables is simply the sum of their values.
-However, more general combinatorial objective functions have many useful applications.
-By a combinatorial objective we mean that the value of a subset of items from $[n]$ is specified by a set function $f : 2^{[n]} \rightarrow \mathbb{R}$.
-Prominent examples are submodular1 and subadditive2 set functions, and their special cases.
-The secretary problem was studied with submodular objectives and it was shown that it can be reduced to the modular case with a constant factor loss [24].
-This motivated Rubinstein and Singla to define a model of combinatorial prophet inequalities which is the main object of study in this paper.
-We restrict our attention to submodular objectives which form a rich class and, following [37], we refer to this as the Submodular Prophet Inequality (SPI) problem.
+Combinatorial Prophet Inequalities: Prophet inequalities were studied with modular/additive objective functions, meaning that the total value of a subset $S$ of variables is simply the sum of their individual values.
+However, more general combinatorial objective functions have several applications.
+For these objectives, the value of a subset of items from $\mathcal{N} = [n]$ is specified by a set function $f : 2^{\mathcal{N}} \rightarrow \mathbb{R}$ .
+Prominent examples are submodular and subadditive set functions, and their special cases.
+Rubinstein and Singla introduced a model of combinatorial prophet inequalities [31] which is the main object of study in this paper.
+We restrict our attention to submodular objectives which form a rich class and, following [31], we refer to this as the Submodular Prophet Inequality (SPI) problem.